m6s/battyboost-android/Documentation/DatabaseModel.md

 `oldestBorrowTime` is the oldest `borrowTime` of all batteries currently borrowed by a user.

-## Writes to logic trigger functions
+## Database triggered functions

+All write access is through trigger functions.
 (See Functions.md for actual function definitions)

 ```
 logic/